clay-ludwig/jour329w_fall2025/ludwig/cns_tags/notes.md

 **Evaluation:**
 🥳 I had no idea you could put emojis in VS code—wild!

-Anyways, it worked!
+It worked!
 I broke off proper noun rules into their own section, since there became enough rules to warrant one.
 I also subtly improved the wording for some parts of the prompt, like clarifying that tags should each only encompass one topic within the article.
 These changes seemed to work and I'm happy with the tags it provided.

 Just to be safe, I also tried the prompt with this article: https://cnsmaryland.org/2024/02/08/the-law-is-clear-crowd-urges-supreme-court-to-rule-against-trump-in-ballot-case/, and its output was the following:
 ```